Midland Continental Railroad: Proposal

 The vision of creating a mid-continent north-south railroad line between Canada and the Gulf of Mexico was first promulgated by Herbert Sydney Duncombe, a Chicago lawyer, and Frank K. Bull, president of the J.I.
 Case Threshing Machine Company of Racine, Wisconsin.
 In March 1906 they organized a group of investors to incorporate a company under the laws of South Dakota, and with it also incorporated the Midland Construction Company to construct the railroad.
 The distance traversed by the proposed trunk line was 1 800 miles (2900 km), although the actual track length was estimated at 2 500 miles (4 000 km).

 Authorised share capital was $70 000 000.
 The construction company entered into an agreement with the MICO to build the line in exchange for securities, at the rate of $75 000 per mile.
-A third of these were to be ordinary shares, a third preference shares and a third in fixed interest bonds.
+A third of these were to be common stock, a third preferred stock, and a third in corporate bonds.
 Hence, the construction company's directors bore the burden of finding monies for construction.

 Surveying on the first phase of the project was in 1907, from Pembina, North Dakota to Wheeler, South Dakota.
 The latter was the county seat of Charles Mix County before it was flooded when the Missouri River was dammed to form Lake Francis Case.
 The following segment, south from Wheeler, would require a major bridge over the river -but no action was ever taken on this.

 In 1908, a survey was done from Pembina to Winnipeg, although a Canadian subsidiary was not established, and the immediate intention was to connect with the Canadian Northern Railway at Pembina and acquire trackage rights to Winnipeg.